 Joe Barrett and Frank Fabijan picked a Marine Major named Cleeland off the ice on the Haiju Reservoir in a big daylight shootout.
 Frank Westerman and Larry Barrett went inland to the MSR and grabbed a chap named Cottrell, who was in deep serious trouble at the time; another shoot-out.
 Don Crabb (Garnett’s replacement) and I pulled Joe McConnell out of the water north of Cho-do after he shot down his eighth MIG and was downed in turn.
 These were all in support of Air Rescue, and were all prosecuted in daylight.

 Frank Westerman and I left Cho-do about 3:30 A.M., straight line over water, to 26 miles South of Antung, planning to get up in the Cholson area at first light.
 We thought we were being so cool, and the first thing we found out when we started inland was a radar station no one knew about.
 So much for stealth and secrecy.
-The attempt to locate an evadee was done in vain.
+The attempt to locate an evadee was done in a vain.
 That was the deepest helicopter penetration of the war, according to 5th Air Force.
 That one happened to be our own mission.
 One of Air Rescue’s SA-16 crews flew navigation for us on that mission at about 100 feet off the water and then stayed up there with us until we came back off-shore.

 All in all, we, six of us, put roughly one thousand hours on four H-19s.
 We did both the ARC mission, and the Air Rescue mission, having never refused a single one.
 We earned a bunch of decorations, took our share of battle damage, yet never, as long as combat missions were flown in that theater, had an accident, a combat loss or a fatality.